vormkracht10/laravel-permanent-cache/README.md

 ### Scheduling with cron expressions

 You can use cron expressions to schedule your cache, a very basic example is shown below.
-This will "run" the cache every minut.
+This will "run" the cache every minute.

 ```php
 use Vormkracht10\PermanentCache\Scheduled;